JamesTimms/minikube-quickstart/README.md

 ## Usage
-If not using localhost, update the local ./hosts file include variables defined there.
+If not using localhost, update the local ./hosts file including variables defined there.

-Run `setup_local_minikube.sh` to setup dependencies and run playbooks.
+Run `setup-local-minikube.sh` to setup dependencies and run playbooks.

 ## Requirements